-Available-for-sale financial assets are included in noncurrent assets, except for those which are expected to mature within 12 months after the end of the reporting period.
-(All other financial assets are classified as current assets.)
+Available-for-sale financial assets are included in non-current assets, except for those which are expected to mature within 12 months after the end of the reporting period.

-(v) Interest-bearing loans and borrowings
+v.
+Interest-bearing loans and borrowings

 All loans and borrowings are initially recognised at the fair value of the consideration received less directly attributable transaction costs.
-After initial recognition, interest bearing loans and borrowings are subsequently measured at amortised cost using the effective interest method.
-Fees paid on the establishment of loan facilities that are yield related are included as part of the carrying amount of the loans and borrowings.
-Borrowings are classified as current liabilities unless the entity has an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.
+After initial recognition, interestbearing loans and borrowings are subsequently measured at amortised cost using the effective interest method.
+Fees paid on the establishment of loan facilities that are yield related are included as part of the carrying amount of the loans and borrowings are classified as current liabilities unless the entity has an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.